Merrifield render

 Merrifield City will celebrate the power of food to bring people together from day one, complementing the community’s first major supermarket with convivial all-day dining and café options as well as vendors of globally inspired ingredients and artisanal food purveyors.
 Residents will also find banking and beauty services on-site, plus a chemist, post office and children’s play zone.
 A 350-space carpark will ensure convenient access for locals and visitors alike, day and night.

-In tandem with the proposed expansion of Merrifield City, and aligned with the mission of QIC to serve the whole-life needs of the communities it serves, a range of education and sports facilities are due to be delivered at Merrifield within the next two years.
+In tandem with the proposed expansion of Merrifield City, and aligned with the mission of QIC to serve the whole-life needs of the communities it serves, a range of education and sports facilities are due to be delivered at the town centre within the next two years.
 Residents are also being encouraged to make the most of doorstep access to expansive parkland via new cycleways, walking trails and outdoor gathering spaces.

 Building a shared future

-The suburban dream of the 20-minute neighbourhood where you can work, shop, socialise and learn where you live materialised powerfully in 2013 when home buyers camped out to secure a block within the first Merrifield land release.
-Translating the Merrifield vision into reality called for no less than the combined expertise of MAB, GPC and QIC spanning residential, commercial, industrial and retail real estate development and management.
+The suburban dream of the 20-minute neighbourhood where you can work, shop, socialise and learn where you live materialised powerfully in 2013 when home buyers camped out to secure a block within the first residential land release.
+Translating the vision into reality called for no less than the combined expertise of MAB, GPC and QIC spanning residential, commercial, industrial and retail real estate development and management.

 Growing a new city, explains Darryl Stubbings, requires long-term, honest and effective collaboration between commercial parties, government stakeholders and community leaders.
-“This partnership represents an exciting chapter in the 30-year history of QIC and we are proud to partner with the Merrifield community to deliver a dynamic city centre that we can all be proud of from the ground up,” he adds.
+“This partnership represents an exciting chapter in the 30-year history of QIC and we are proud to partner with the community to deliver a dynamic city centre that we can all be proud of from the ground up,” he adds.

 Matthew Planner, General Manager of Communities at MAB, says: “From our first conversations with the team at QIC we could tell we were aligned in our commitment to an early, staged delivery of retail amenity and key services, rather than keeping the community waiting too long.”
 He continues: “We care a lot about the quality of our design and development outcomes because we want people to be proud of and linger in the places we create.
 QIC is absolutely the right partner to deliver on that front because they also care that we keep our ear to the ground, listening to those who live and work here and feeding those insights into our work.”